Battle of Żarnów: Background

 On September 15, the Royal Crown army and levée en masse units, altogether numbering some 11,000, reached Żarnów, where Polish king decided to personally face Charles Gustav.
 The Swedish army was of similar strength, but with more infantry and 40 artillery pieces, versus six Polish cannons.

-The battle
+Battle

 After an attack by Polish cavalry was fought off by the Swedes, Charles Gustav ordered the infantry forward, with support from the artillery.
 The Swedes advanced, capturing a hill, which had served as a Polish defensive position.
 The Poles tried to prevent this, but facing Swedish fire superiority, they had to withdraw.
 Soon afterwards, Swedish cavalry entered the fray, but the battle was ended by heavy rain, which saved the Polish army from complete destruction.
 Retreating Polish units were chased by the Swedes, who captured the best soldiers and forced them to serve in the Swedish army.
 The nobility abandoned the battlefield and returned to their homes.